Da4kek/Da4kek/README.md

 - 🔭 currently am working on learning about IT and certificates like OSCP,CCNA,CCNP,JUNIPER etc
 - 😇 I have a lot of ideas as a programmer to execute
 - 😀 am Open Source and people can contact me for sure
-- 🥰 Future project (spoiler) : Arduino home automation
-- 🤘 Fun fact: am interested in every tech fields
+- 🤘  Fun fact: can stay all night to learn tech

 ### Contact me with: